PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-21-should-I-use-phpfastcgi.markdown

 When running multiple instances of your FastCGI application, you should desire a configuration that allows you to shutdown and restart instances individually to prevent down time.
 Running multiple instances of your application is also recommended for performance reasons.

-If you are using apache's [mod_fastcgi][mod_fastcgi] to process manage your application, a graceful reload of the webserver may be your best option.
+If you are using apache's [mod_fastcgi][mod_fastcgi] to process manage your application, a graceful reload of the web server may be your best option.

 ## Memory Leaks